 The Apostle Paul tells us that we are light of the Lord and to walk as children of light and shine as lights in the world (Ephesians 5:8-9, Philippians 2:12-16).

-The Apostle John tells us that we are children of God and that we are not to love this world for all that is in the world, the lust (desire) of the flesh, the lust (desire) of the eyes and the pride (boastful) of life (1 John 2:15-17), that this is not from the Father but is from the world and we are to do the will of the father, and place our Hope in him (Romans 5:2,12, 1 Peter 1:21) abide in Lord Jesus (John 8:31, John 15:15, 1 John 2:24, and overcome the world with our Faith.
-(1 John 3:1-8, 1 John 5:1-5).
+The Apostle John tells us that we are children of God and that we are not to love this world for all that is in the world, the lust (desire) of the flesh, the lust (desire) of the eyes and the pride (braggart) of life (2 Corinthians 12:1-10, 1 John 2:15-17), that this is not from the Father but is from the world and we are to do the will of the God, and place our faith and hope in him (Romans 5:2,12, 1 Peter 1:21) and abide in Lord Jesus (John 8:31, John 15:1-15, 1 John 2:24, 1 John 3:1-8) and overcome the world with our faith.
+(1 John 5:1-5).

-One of the Lords’ brother’s James tells us that “Do you not know that friendship with the world is enmity with God?
+James one of the Lords’ brothers tells us that “Do you not know that friendship with the world is enmity with God?
 Therefore whoever wishes to be a friend of the world makes himself an enemy of God.”
 (James 4:4)

 Strong's Concordance